DennieDan/guidebook/contents/debrief.md

 ### The Power of Debriefing

 Debriefing helps remind mentees of the content, activities, and goals of the session.
 It reinforces learning and provides closure.
+Raising discussion questions for mentees is a recommended way to conduct debrief.

 ### Debrief Structure